Ways to Deal With Feeling Overwhelmed

 In this example, you can clearly see that there were multiple factors weighing on the manager that were impacting her messages to her team member.
 I’m not advocating that managers not take into account the factors that effect their employees but, if you start off a meeting by giving one message, “I know you’re having problems at home” and then state the real message, “I really need you to re-engage here”, then it sounds like your priority is the first message rather than the second.
 This immediately takes away the power of the most important message.

-This week, ask yourself if you’re getting the message across to your team members.
+Are you getting the message across to your team members that clearly states your intentions?
 Are you being direct and clear?
 Do you find yourself starting off a tough conversation by filling in with unimportant information just to ease the tension?
 Are you trying to get too many messages across at one time that are confusing?
 Maybe you’re trying to lead the person into giving you the right message by asking them questions, when in fact, you already know the answer?
 The real question is, what’s your intention?
 If you need something to change quickly, is that sense of urgency clearly in your message?
 Perhaps you need to have a more exploratory conversation with someone.
 How do you state that intention?
 Or maybe you simply need to give someone directions.
 How does that message sound and look?

 This past week, I learned about the importance of giving my horse a clear message.
 If I need her to move away from me, then I have to let her know that without confusion or hesitation.
 If my intention about what I want is strong and my message is clear, I’m going to have much more success in getting my message across.
 I’m going to try doing more of this in my day-to-day interactions with people, too.
-Your challenge this week is to do the same.
+Try doing the same.

 Kathleen